benguz/thelatepass.org/pages/doorstops/extension.md

 ## What if it's due today (or yesterday? or last week??)

 If you’re asking for an extension on the day of, or even later, then you’re coming to a bargaining table with no chips.
-This is no reason to panic—it just means that you’ll have to work with your teacher slightly differently.
-Here are a few paths you can take:
+This is no reason to panic—it just means that you’ll have to work with your teacher differently.
+Here are three options:

-**1.** Ask your teacher for advice.
+**1. Ask your teacher for advice**.
 Talking to your teachers doesn’t have to be a combat situation—in a lot of cases, it’s perfectly reasonable to just explain your situation and ask what you can do to make it better.
 Be straight with them.
 Most teachers will recognize that you genuinely want to find a solution, and will meet you on your level.

-**2.** If you’ve partially completed the assignment, turn in what you’ve done.
-Then ask for an extension on the rest of it.
+**2. Turn in what you've done so far** if you’ve gotten started.
+Ask for an extension on the rest of it!
 This gives you a way to bring at least one chip to the table!

-**3.** If the assignment is worth a lot of points, you can ask your teacher to adjust its weight on your final grade.
-Reactions to this idea will depend on the teacher, but it’s worth a shot if you’re worried about how much a late grade will affect your success in the class.
+**3. If the assignment is worth a lot of points**, you can ask your teacher to adjust its weight on your final grade.
+Reactions to this idea will depend on the teacher, but it’s worth a shot if you’re worried about how much a late grade will impact your success in the class.
 This conversation might look like:

 &nbsp;